Route 7 Bridge would be named after Marine Lance Corporal Osbrany Montes De Oca

 De Oca grew up in North Arlington and attended North Arlington High School.
 After graduation, he enlisted in the Marine Corps and was stationed at Camp Lejeune, North Carolina with the 2nd Battalion, 6th Marine Regiment, 2nd Marine Division, II Marine Expeditionary Force.
 He tragically lost his life on Feb.
 10 while supporting combat operations in Helmand Province, Afghanistan.
 He was 20 years old.

-The bill authorizes the state commissioner of transportation to make the designation and erect appropriate signs bearing the new name.
+The bill authorizes the state commissioner of transportation to make the designation and erect a plaque bearing the dedication and designation, as well as appropriate route and directional signs bearing the new name.
 The bill provides that no state or public funds will be used in the designation.

 The transportation commissioner is authorized under the bill to receive gifts, grants or other financial assistance from private Dests for the purpose of funding or reimbursing the Department of Transportation for the costs associated with producing, purchasing, and erecting signs bearing the designation, with such private Dests, including but not limited to non-governmental non-profit, educational or charitable entities or institutions.
 No work shall proceed, and no funding shall be accepted by the Department of Transportation until an agreement has been reached with a responsible party for paying the costs associated with producing, purchasing, erecting and maintaining the signs.